omkarkhatavkar/jirasync/README.md

 ![](https://i.ibb.co/d4Y6Frs/2d524aa8-8c79-4562-bfd9-a3f8a85536df-200x200.png)

-Jirasync is a CLI tool which collects all GitHub Issues, PR, PR_Reviews and tracks Jira tasks for those.
-Currently, it is only designed for a single user who syncs his GitHub work history in Jira by running some commands for an interval of a week.
+Jirasync is a CLI tool which collects all GitHub Issues, PR, PR_Reviews and Create them as Jira tasks.
+It will handle the whole lifecycle of jira task from Assigment => Adding to Current Sprint => Updating correct status.
+Currently, it is designed for a Single User and MultiUser who wants syncs his GitHub work history in Jira by running some commands.

 ![](https://raw.githubusercontent.com/omkarkhatavkar/jirasync/master/img/jirasync_1.gif)
  <p align="center">